WHAT ARE THE CARDS BASEBALL PLAYERS LOOK AT

 Specialized cards are also generated depending on unique decision points or strategies a team wants to deploy.
 For example, some clubs make cards highlighting certain hitter or pitcher tendencies on 2-strike counts since outcomes in those situations can hugely shift win probabilities.
 Cards might zoom in the on the first or second batter a reliever faces since those hitters often determine a pitcher’s effectiveness.
 Teams also tailor cards with platoon or defensive analytics relevant to their opponents’ tendencies, injuries, and usage patterns in recent games.

-Read also: DENNY's BASEBALL CARDS PRICE GUIDE
+Read also: THE VALUE OF BASEBALL CARDS

 The level of detail provided can vary depending on a coaching staff’s preferences.
 Some keep the visualizations simpler while others include more stats.
 Color-coding is often used to highlight especially important figures.
 Well-designed cards delivered by advanced scouting and analytics departments synthesize mounds of raw data into a user-friendly resource that fits in a pocket.
 Periodic updates through games incorporate breaking news on injuries, roster moves, or late-emerging hot or cold streaks.